HCI584-test-student/hello-world/README.md

-# This is different from the orignal file in that has changed/deleted lines
+# This should now be a merge conflict